 While some people over 60 are great with computers, many have never used one before.
-They may be afraid of it or believe that they are too old to learn something new, maybe they think it’s too expensive or maybe they just don’t see the point.
-Sometimes older people have ‘technophobia’ – they may be scared they will damage the computer or ‘break’ the Internet.
+They may believe that they are too old to learn something new.
+At times, older people have ‘technophobia’ – they may be scared they will damage the computer.
 Whatever the reasons, it is important to understand and deal with their concerns if you want to help them learn about computing and the World Wide Web.
-Everybody venturing into a new world needs a good guide to help them along the way.

 To get the elderly interested in learning, it’s a good idea to tell them about some of the benefits of using computers and the Internet, including:

-• Setting appointments and birthdays in their email calendar, and getting email reminders of upcoming events.
+- Set appointments and birthdays in their email calendar and get email reminders of upcoming events.
 Gmail is great for this.

-• Reliving the past with photos, even editing, cropping and making collages using apps;
+- Relive the past with photos, even editing, cropping, and making collages using apps.

-• Saving photos sent to them in emails, and put them on a USB stick, take them to the shops and get them printed;
+- Save photos sent to them in emails, and put them on a USB stick, take them to the shops and get them printed.

-• Watching new TV shows, and catch up on episodes that they missed;
+- Watch new TV shows and catch up on episodes that they missed.

 Top Ten Important Points:

-2. Remember to go slowly!
+- Remember to go slowly!
 Rushing through things can confuse and overwhelm.
-Sometimes you can stop teach and simply watch them engaging with the computer – try to imagine what they are thinking if they pause between steps, and coach them along gently.
+Simply watch them engaging with the computer – try to imagine what they are thinking if they pause between steps, and coach them along gently.

-3. Technical terms are usually completely foreign to the elderly.
+- Technical terms are usually completely foreign to the elderly.
 This does not just include words like, ‘cookies’ and ‘buffering’ but also terms like ‘upload’ and ‘URL’.
-You can explain some of these words to them, and show them how to look up definitions online if they get confused by a term.
+You can explain some of these words to them and show them how to look up definitions online if they get confused by a term.

-5. Teaching them to teach others will help them strengthen their skills.
-Once they know how you may suggest they teach their friends how to open a Gmail account, Facebook or Skype, so they can all enjoy the benefits of the Internet together.
+- Teaching them to teach others will help them strengthen their skills.
+Once they know how, you may suggest they teach their friends how to open a Gmail account, Facebook, or Skype, so they can all enjoy the benefits of the Internet together.

-8. The elderly may think that their tablet needs to be plugged into work, like a toaster or fridge.
+- The elderly may think that their tablet needs to be plugged to work, like a toaster or fridge.
 You can explain to them how the battery charges up so they can move around with their device, and how to check the level of their battery.

-The Internet is one of the phenomena that define our modern age.
-It has long been considered the realm of the younger generations, which may discourage older people and leave them disengaged.
-Technology is always changing, and older people may get frustrated and fail to see the point in learning something that will only change in a year’s time.
 The idea of “keeping up with the young ones” isn’t the best incentive to get the elderly online, because it gives them the feeling that they have been left behind, which may incite fear or even apathy.
-Stepping away from this, and showing them that the Internet is perhaps better suited to an older person’s lifestyle than the younger lifestyle, maybe the best way to get them interested.
-At the end of the day, if you keep patient and make the learning experience fun for them, they will probably find that they thoroughly enjoy the benefits of the new technological world.
+Stepping away from this and showing them that the Internet is perhaps better suited to an older person’s lifestyle than the younger lifestyle, maybe the best way to get them interested.
+At the end of the day, if you keep patience and make the learning experience fun for them, they will probably find that they thoroughly enjoy the benefits of the new technological world.